 - Multi-tenant cloud for easy scalability, silent upgrades, and proactive monitoring

 Reliability is also a critical need, especially in emergency care environments.
-Look for a solution that leverages the most advanced technology, provides uptime guarantees, and that exceeds industry benchmarks.
+Look for a UCaaS solution that leverage the most advanced technology, provides uptime guarantees, and that exceeds industry benchmarks.
 When it comes to reliability in healthcare, you can’t afford the status quo.

 Video and audio quality are also key.
 This is especially important for collaborative processes like virtual rounding, remote consultations, and remote patient monitoring.
-There’s no reason to accept anything less than 4K or 5K resolution.
+If you’re investing in a unified communication platform, there’s no reason to accept anything less than 4K or 5K resolution.

 Finally, keep in mind that high-growth markets can attract myriads of new players to the market.
 When it comes to patient lives, hospitals can’t take chances on an unproven startup.
 They need a partner with broad industry expertise and proven success.